Association for Social Advancement

-The Association for Social Advancement is a non-governmental organisation based in Bangladesh which provides microcredit financing.
+The ASA is a non-governmental organisation based in Bangladesh which provides microcredit financing.

 History

 The association was established in 1978 by Md.
 Shafiqual Haque Choudhury and a team of people who were then working for other established NGOs, but who themselves were arguing for a more radical way to alleviate the exploitation of rural villages caused by the 1971 Bangladesh atrocities.
 The founding framework of ASA was aimed at empowering rural landless villagers from the "bottom up" through "people's organizations".
 These were run by volunteers who advocated that a consciousness for solidarity amongst the village poor would lead to collective social action.
 ASA has currently over 5.3 million members forming different groups with special emphasis on saving practice and 21,477 employees engaged in disbursing and collecting loans and savings deposits.

 For many years, ASA sought to combine social development (in health, education, nutrition, and sanitation) with credit provision, but in 1991, these were abandoned, and ASA shifted its focus solely to microcredit lending.
 This was because they wanted to stop "donor dependence" and become specialised and financially self-sufficient.
 Since then, it has become a fully self-sufficient microfinance institution – operating mainly in Bangladesh, but with presence in Africa and South America.
 ASA offers financial services to including micro-credit, small business credit, regular weekly savings, voluntary savings and life insurance – and aims to follow a simple, standardised, low-cost system of organisation, management, savings and credit operations.

 It was initially funded by donors, then some small commercial bank loans, then low-cost loans from a subsidised wholesaler, and finally from client deposits and retained earnings.
 The core service has remained the low-value year-long weekly-repayment loan.
 ASA has not had to undergo large-scale internal reorganisation or training because the basic product and its delivery have remained largely unchanged.
 Also, savings from clients are used to provide security against default by protecting the small loan portfolio, instead of being used in more risky ventures like raising capital.